logicalclocks/feature-store-api/docs/hopsworksai/aws/restrictive_permissions.md

 !!! note
     The [Security Group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#AddRemoveRules) and/or [Network ACLs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html#Rules)
-    need to be configured so that at least port `80` is reachable from the internet otherwise you will have to use self signed certificates in the hopsworks cluster.
+    need to be configured so that at least port `80` is reachable from the internet otherwise you will have to use self signed certificate in your Hopsworks cluster.

 !!! note
     If you intend to use the managed users option on your Hopsworks cluster you should also add a rule to open port 443.